What are star trails, and how do I photograph them?

-What are star trails?
-Star trails are actually a reflection of our planet Earth’s rotation, or spin, on its axis.
-The Earth rotates full circle relative to the backdrop stars in a period of about 23 hours and 56 minutes.
-So, as seen from Earth, all the stars go full circle and return to the same place in sky after this period of time.
+Star trails reflect Earth’s rotation, or spin, around its axis.
+The Earth makes a complete rotation relative to the backdrop stars in a period of about 23 hours and 56 minutes.
+So, as seen from Earth, all the stars go full circle and return to the same place in the sky after this period of time.
 This revolution with respect to the stars is what astronomers call a sidereal day.

-What this means is that, if you are standing out under the stars, you see them move across the sky as the night progresses.
-The stars – like the sun during the daytime – move from east to west across the sky each and every night.
-Each and every star moves 15o westward in one hour.
+What this means is that, if you’re standing out under the stars, you see them move across the sky as the night progresses.
+The stars – like the sun during the daytime – move from east to west across the sky every night.

-Star trails are really arcs, or partial circles, whose ever-circling motions forever tabulate the great passage of time.
+Star trails are really arcs, or partial circles, whose ever-circling motions forever tabulate the passage of time.

 Next, a wide angle lens, the wider the better.